themanyone/caption_anything/README.md

 ## Requirements

-Install [whisper-jax and requirements]([WhisperX and requirements](https://github.com/sanchit-gandhi/whisper-jax).
-Get whisper-jax working first, by trying out some of their examples.

-Install more requirements.
-Not tested or guaranteed to work yet.
+Set up your virtual environment and install the requirements.
+The following is not tested or guaranteed to work yet.
 You might need to edit the requirements for your setup.

 ```
 # activate conda or venv